mialkin/docs/dotnet/dependency-injection-dotnet.md

 # Dependency injection in .NET

-.NET provides a built-in *service container*, [↑ `IServiceProvider`](https://learn.microsoft.com/en-us/dotnet/api/system.iserviceprovider), in which registration of services with the concrete types takes place.
+[↑ .NET provides](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) a built-in *service container*, [↑ `IServiceProvider`](https://learn.microsoft.com/en-us/dotnet/api/system.iserviceprovider), in which registration of services with the concrete types takes place.
 The service container resolves the dependencies in the graph and returns the fully resolved service.
 The collective set of dependencies that must be resolved is typically referred to as a **dependency tree**, **dependency graph**, or **object graph**.

 Services are typically registered at the application's start-up, and appended to an [↑ `IServiceCollection`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection). `IServiceCollection` is a collection of `ServiceDescriptor` objects: